23/resumable.js/README.md

 #### Methods

-* `.assignBrowse(domNodes, isDirectory)` Assign a browse action to one or more DOM nodes.
+* `.assignBrowse(domNodes, isDirectory, singleFile)` Assign a browse action to one or more DOM nodes.
 Pass in `true` to allow directories to be selected (Chrome only).
+To prevent multiple file uploads set singleFile to true.
 * `.assignDrop(domNodes)` Assign one or more DOM nodes as a drop target.
 * `.on(event, callback)` Listen for event from Resumable.js (see below)
 * `.upload()` Start or resume uploading.